ZebastianCS/UU-Hedgehog-EU5/README.md

 - Global
   - General
     - Removed crownpower malus from having debt
-    - Expensive education upfront cost removed, 3% cost of court instead
+    - Expensive education upfront cost removed, changed from 5% to 15% cost of court modifier instead
-    - Max fort limit from number of locations halved
+    - Max. fort limit from number of locations halved
     - Stability cost of deleting markets reduced to 10
     - Base diplo-annexation cost changed from 200 to 125
     - GP score from country ranks halved